 Java with Docker in VS Code

-This 15 minutes tutorial will walk you through the process of building a Docker image for running a Java application in Visual Studio Code.
+This tutorial will walk you through building and deploying a Docker image for a Java application with Visual Studio Code.

 We will continue using the same Spring Boot application we built in our first Java Tutorial.

-Docker is a Linux container management toolkit which allows users to publish container images and consume those published by others.
+Docker is a Linux container management toolkit which allows users to publish and reuse container images.
 A Docker image is a recipe for running a containerized process.
-In this tutorial, we will build an Docker image for the web app, run the image locally and then finally deploy it to the cloud.
+In this tutorial, we will build an Docker image for the web app, run the image locally, and then deploy it to the cloud.

 Before you begin

-In addition to the Java tools you needed to install for the Java Tutorial, you would also need to have tools for Docker.
+In addition to the Java tools that you needed to install for the Java Tutorial, you also need the tools for Docker.
 See the Install Docker documentation for details on setting Docker up for your machine.
-Before proceeding further, verify you can run Docker commands from the shell.
+Before proceeding further, verify you can run Docker commands from the shell (

-You would also need to have your Azure account ready for the deployment steps.
+You also need to have an Azure account ready for the deployment steps.

 Install the Docker extension

-To enable fully integrated Docker experience, you can install the Docker extension for VS Code.
-This extension makes it easy to build and deploy containerized applications from Visual Studio Code.
-To install the Docker extension, open the Extension view by pressing ⇧⌘X (Windows, Linux Ctrl+Shift+X) and search for
+To have a fully integrated Docker experience, install the Docker extension for VS Code.
+This extension makes it easy to build and deploy containerized applications from within Visual Studio Code.
+To install the Docker extension, open the Extensions view (⇧⌘X (Windows, Linux Ctrl+Shift+X)) and search for

-vscode-docker to filter the results.
-Select the Docker Support extension.
+docker to filter the results.
+Select the Microsoft Docker extension.

-complete folder of the Sprint Boot application, and run below Maven command in the terminal to create the Java assembly files.
+complete folder of the Sprint Boot application, and run the Maven command below in a terminal to create the Java assembly files (JAR).

 mvn clean package

 Docker has a simple Dockerfile file format that it uses to specify the "layers" of an image.
-Now create a Dockerfile in our project under the
+Create a Dockerfile in your project under the

 complete folder with the following content: